ansible/ansible-rulebook/docs/multi_events.rst

       - events.first << event.i == 1
       - events.second << event.i == 2

-The variables passed into the playbook would have the following values
+The variables passed into the playbook would have the following values:

 .. code-block:: json